Vic-Winderix/Media-Networks/README.md

 # Media-Networks
-This repository will contain documentation of streaming services, VoIP and more
+This repository will contain documentation of different topics:
+* streaming services
+* VoIP
+* Monitoring
+* ...